Skip to main content

 Check out their website for more information [External Link].

-The Diamond Centre are hosting Unmounted Activities
+The Diamond Centre - Unmounted Activities

 The Diamond Centre are offering unmounted activities for disabled participants.
 Their sessions give fulfilling and enriching experiences with horses, where participants can spend time with one of their ponies, enjoying the therapeutic benefit that interacting with these friendly, trusting animals brings.